MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMCustomScriptExtension.md

 ```

 ### -StorageAccountKey
-Specifies the key for the azure_2 storage container.
+Specifies the key for the Azure storage container.

 ```yaml
 Type: String